Department of English

 Creative Writing, poetry, 20th and 21st Century American literature

-Catherine Pierce co-directs MSU's creative writing program, and teaches classes in creative writing and American literature.
-She is the author of four books of poems: Danger Days (2020), The Tornado Is the World (2016), The Girls of Peculiar (2012), and Famous Last Words (2008, winner of the Saturnalia Books Poetry Prize), all from Saturnalia Books.
-Both The Tornado Is the World and The Girls of Peculiar won the Mississippi Institute of Arts and Letters Award for Poetry.
+Catherine Pierce co-directs MSU's creative writing program and teaches classes in creative writing and American literature.
+She is the author of four books of poems: Danger Days (Saturnalia 2020), The Tornado Is the World (Saturnalia 2016), and The Girls of Peculiar (Saturnalia 2012), each of which won the Mississippi Institute of Arts and Letters Award for Poetry, and Famous Last Words (2008, winner of the Saturnalia Books Poetry Prize).
 Her work has appeared in The Best American Poetry, the New York Times, American Poetry Review, the Academy of American Poets' Poem-a-Day series, and elsewhere.
-She is a two-time Pushcart Prize winner and a National Endowment for the Arts Fellow.
+A two-time Pushcart Prize winner and recipient of fellowships from the National Endowment for the Arts and the Academy of American Poets, she currently serves as the Poet Laureate of Mississippi.
 She joined the faculty at Mississippi State in 2007.

 2020, 88 pages.